Olf0/crypto-sdcard_sbj/README.md

 # crypto-sdcard ("sbj" version)
 Configuration files for unlocking and mounting encrypted SD-cards, using udev, udisks2, polkit and systemd.

-This version is made specifically for devices (e.g. Jolla 1 phones aka "sbj"), which need Qualcomm's `qcrypto` kernel module to be loaded in order to support modern cryptographic schemes as e.g. XTS.
+This version is provided specifically for devices (e.g. Jolla 1 phones aka "sbj"), which need Qualcomm's `qcrypto` kernel module to be loaded in order to support modern cryptographic schemes as e.g. XTS.
 For all other devices, the [original version must be used](https://github.com/Olf0/crypto-sdcard).

 Extensively tested with systend 225 (which includes udev), udisks2 2.7.5 and polkit 0.104.<br />